ibm-cloud-docs/power-iaas/working-with-VSI-console.md

 Changing the VSI console language on an IBM i-based {{site.data.keyword.powerSys_notm}} instance terminates any open console sessions before a new console session is started.
 {: note}

+## Copying and pasting text in the VSI console
+{: #copy-paste-console}

+The copy and paste functionality of the VSI console enables bidirectional text transfer between Windows&reg;, macOS&reg;, and Linux-based workstations and AIX, IBM i, and Linux-based VSI console.
+You can copy text, such as commands and large scripts and paste the copied text into the VSI console to run them.
+You can also copy logs and error messages from the console to your workstation for troubleshooting or support tickets.

+### Copying and pasting text from your workstation to the VSI console
+{: #copy-paste-workstation-console}

+To copy and paste text from your workstation to the VSI console, complete the following steps:

+1. To copy text from your workstation, select the text that you want to copy and use the following key combination for your operating system:
+    - **Windows**: `Ctrl + C`
+    - **Mac**: `Command + C`
+    - **Linux** : `Ctrl + C`

+2. From the Virtual server instance details page, click the overflow menu (icon with 3 vertical dots) and select **Open Console**.
+The VSI console window is displayed.

+3. Click the **Show/hide the control bar** icon, which is located on the left side of the VSI console window.

+4. Click the **Clipboard** icon.
+The Clipboard panel is displayed.

+5. Paste the copied text into the VSI console by completing the following steps:

+    1. Type or paste the copied text into the text field of the Clipboard panel.
+To paste, press `Ctrl + V` (Windows/Linux) or `Command + V` (Mac).

+    2. After the text appears in the Clipboard panel, click the **Clipboard** icon to return to the VSI console, or click directly inside the console window, which remains visible in the background.
+Then, press the same key combination to paste the text at the cursor in the console window.

+### Copying and pasting text from the VSI console to your workstation
+{: #copy-paste-console-workstation}

+To copy and paste text from the VSI console to your workstation, complete the following steps:

+1. From the Virtual server instance details page, click the overflow menu (icon with 3 vertical dots) and select **Open Console**.
+The VSI console window is displayed.

+2. Click the **Show/hide the control bar** icon, which is located on the left side of the VSI console window.

+3. Click the **Clipboard** icon.
+The Clipboard panel is displayed.

+4. To copy text from the VSI, select the text that you want to copy, and the selected text is automatically copied to the clipboard.
+However, for the IBM i-based VSI console, press `Ctrl + C` or `Command + C` to copy the selected text.

+5. To paste the copied text to your workstation, use the following key combination for your operating system:
+    - **Windows**: `Ctrl + V`
+    - **Mac**: `Command + V`
+    - **Linux** : `Ctrl + V`

+You can use the **Full screen** option on the control bar to open the VSI console in the full-screen mode.
+{: tip}

+### Copy and paste limitations
+{: #copy-paste-limitation}

+The copy and paste functionality in the VSI console have the following limitations:

+- The copy and paste functionality from the clipboard into the VSI console might not work if the Caps Lock key is turned on.

+- The copy and paste functionality in the VSI console currently supports only English text.

+- Special characters such as `^V`, `[[200~`, `{}`, or `[[201~` might appear when you paste text from your workstation into the VSI console of an AIX- or Linux-based VSI that uses bash as the command shell and is configured to use bracketed-paste mode.
+For more information, see [enable-bracketed-paste](https://www.gnu.org/software/bash/manual/bash.html#index-enable_002dbracketed_002dpaste){: external}.

 ## Sharing the VSI console session
 {: #sharing-console-session}

 When multiple users open the VSI console for the same {{site.data.keyword.powerSys_notm}} instance, the same VSI console (VTERM) session is shared among all users.
 When the last user closes the VSI console, the underlying console session is terminated.
 Reopening the VSI console creates a new VTERM and establishes a new console connection to the VSI on the host.

 ## VSI console considerations
 {: #vsi-console-considerations}